Xenoveritas/AviSynth-Stuff/README.md

 Filters for speeding up a clip without adjusting the pitch of the sound.

+## Transitions.avsi

+Simple transitions from one clip to another.

 ## TASBlend.avsi

 An implementation of the [TASBlend](http://tasvideos.org/EncodingGuide/TASBlend.html)